-- Cover the muffler outlets with plastic bags after the engine has cooled down. - Make sure that all caps and covers as well as all electrical couplers and connectors, including the spark plug caps, are tightly installed. - Remove extremely stubborn dirt, like oil burnt onto the crankcase, with a degreasing agent and a brush, but never apply such products onto seals, gaskets, sprockets, the drive chain and wheel axles.
+- Cover the muffler outlets with plastic bags after the engine has cooled down. - Make sure that all caps and covers as well as all electrical couplers and connectors, including the spark plug caps, are tightly installed. - Remove extremely stubborn dirt, like oil burnt onto the crankcase, with a degreasing agent and a brush, but never apply such products onto seals, gaskets and wheel axles.
 Always rinse the dirt and degreaser off with water.